praths007/praths007/README.md

 ## About Me
 Welcome to my GitHub profile!
 I'm a data enthusiast who loves turning data into actionable insights.
 With a strong background in data science and computer engineering, I enjoy tackling complex problems and finding innovative solutions.

-- 🔭 Currently at Walmart Global Tech as a Senior Data Scientist
+- 🔭 Currently at Visa Inc. as a Staff Data Scientist
 - 🌱 Always learning, currently diving deeper into advanced machine learning, GenAI and optimization
 - 👯 Open to collaborating on exciting data science and machine learning projects
 - 💬 Feel free to ask me about Python, MLOps, GenAI and all things machine learning